davidgengenbach/docker-mendeley/README.md

 Does not have auto-sync of folders + I do not want to upload PDFs to Mendeley since they may be...

+### Zotero

+Might be a better candidate since the developers are financially independent (Mendeley is by Elsivier...).

 ## License

 I am not entirely sure what license is applicable when using Mendeley Desktop.
 If you know, please let me know through an issue or pull request!